fsharp/fsharp.org/mentorship/index.md

 ### What is the current status of the program?

 * Applications for the 2019 Fall round are now open.
-You
 * Applications for the 2020 winter round will open in January.